MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 > [!NOTE]
 > If you can’t access the Microsoft Store due to company policies, please contact your administrator to distribute the app.

-If you use the Microsoft Store for Business, you can have users install the apps:

-- From your organization’s private store

-- From an email link that you send
+If you use the Microsoft Store for Business, you can have users install the apps from your organization’s private store or from an email link that you send.

 ### Install the apps from the Microsoft Store